 This is a diary of sorts: I will be recounting some of the things I see and do; I will describe the weather, the seasons, the pleasures and difficulties of living in rural North Suffolk.

-I live with my husband and youngest daughter (my eldest daughter visits quite regularly) in a small hamlet in the Waveney Valley, the border between Norfolk and Suffolk, in a detached house nearly thirty years old with a large garden.
+I live with my husband and youngest daughter (my eldest daughter is recently married and visits as often as she can) in a small hamlet in the Waveney Valley, the border between Norfolk and Suffolk, in a detached house nearly thirty years old with a large garden.
 The nearest towns are about twenty minutes drive away – we also live quite close to the sea.
 There is very little public transport.

 Our social life is centred in the local church.
 My husband retired in September 2015 and has been slowly getting used to his new lifestyle after 43 years at work.
 My mother lives fifteen minutes drive away and I see her very regularly but my husband’s family live in Manchester.
-We all visit them once or twice a year but my husband sees them more often.
-My brother now lives in Suffolk as do his two children but my sister lives further away in Kent with her youngest son.
+We all visit them once a year but my husband sees them more often.
+My brother now lives in Suffolk as does his daughter but my sister lives further away in Kent with her youngest son.

 I dislike cooking but nevertheless have to do it every day and do my best to produce interesting and nutritious food.
 I also find shopping tedious and would get out of it if I could!